syncfusion-content/wpf-docs/wpf/Pdf-Viewer/How-To/Disable-toolbar-items.md

 However, an individual toolbar item can also be removed from the default toolbar of the PDF Viewer using the toolbar template.

-N> When disabling the toolbar items using the toolbar template, the toolbar template should be accessed either in the **PdfViewerControl's Loaded event** or **Windowsloaded event** as the toolbar items will be initialized when the PdfViewer is loaded.
+N> When disabling the toolbar items using the toolbar template, the toolbar template should be accessed either in the **PdfViewerControl's Loaded event** or **Windows loaded event** as the toolbar items will be initialized when the PdfViewer is loaded.
 Accessing the toolbar items using its template before the PdfViewer is loaded will result in a null reference exception

 The following code sample explains disabling the text search tool from the default toolbar.